Import applications, processes, layouts, configurations, web services, and language constants

 Overwrite existing processes

-If the portal contains a process with the same GUID, this will be overwritten by the imported process.
+If a process with the same GUID already exists in the portal, it will be overwritten by the import process.

-Opens a dialog where information about the version number is displayed.
+Opens a dialog box that displays information about the version number.

-Opens a dialog where objects that are connected to the import object can be included in the import as well.
+Opens a dialog box in which objects linked to the import object can be selected for import.

-Opens a dialog where information about the entries in the history is displayed.
+Opens a dialog box that displays information about the entries in the history.

 Layouts

-If the portal contains a layout with the same GUID, this will be overwritten by the imported layout.
+If a layout with the same GUID already exists in the portal, it will be overwritten by the imported layout.

-Opens a dialog where information about the version number is displayed.
+Opens a dialog box that displays information about the version number.

-Opens a dialog where information about the entries in the history is displayed.
+Opens a dialog box that displays information about the entries in the history.

 Configurations

-Opens a dialog where information about the version number is displayed.
+Opens a dialog box that displays information about the web service.

 Files

-If global language constants are integrated in an application that are not available in the target portal, these are listed here and can be selected for import.
+If an application includes global language constants that do not exist in the target portal, they are listed here and can be selected for import.

 Follow-up dialogs

-Once you have selected the desired import objects and clicked "Next", the import can usually be started.
+Once you have selected the desired import objects and clicked "Next," you can usually start the import.
 Contains the selected import objects

 or